Loena Hendrickx: 2017–2018 season: Pyeongchang Olympics

 A knee injury forced Hendrickx to withdraw from three events early in the season.
 She repeated as Belgian national champion in December.
 In January, she placed fifth at the 2018 European Championships in Moscow, Russia.
 The following month, she represented Belgium at the 2018 Winter Olympics, where she and her brother Jorik were the only siblings competing in the singles skating events.
 The journey to Pyeongchang, South Korea, was the longest Hendrickx had ever travelled before and the first time their mother had attended a major international event to watch them compete in person.
 She placed sixteenth overall.

 At the 2018 World Championships in Milan, Italy, Hendrickx set new personal bests in both segments to finish in ninth place.
 Her result qualified Belgium to send two skaters to compete at the 2019 World Championships.

 2018–2019 season: Challenger bronze, Grand Prix debut

 Hendrickx began her season at the 2018 CS Nebelhorn Trophy, winning the bronze medal, her first Challenger medal.
 She achieved her goal of landing a triple Lutz-triple toe loop combination cleanly in both her short and free programs.

 Her placement at the 2018 World Championships qualified her for two assignments on the 2018-19 Grand Prix.
-Making her first visit to the United States for 2018 Skate America, Hendrickx scored 54.13 in the short program but withdrew before the free skate due to medical reasons.
+Making her first visit to the United States for 2018 Skate America, Hendrickx scored 54.13 in the short program but withdrew before the free skate for medical reasons.
 She placed fifth at the 2018 Grand Prix of Helsinki, her second event.

 Hendrickx withdrew from the European Championships due to a back injury but was ready to compete at the World Championships in Saitama, where she placed twelfth.
 She had decided to attend the World Championships only a week prior.